trampgeek/moodle-qtype_coderunner/Readme.md

 As explained above, the Twig syntax {{ STUDENT\_ANSWER | e('py') }} results
 in the student's submission
-being filtered by a Python escape function that escapes all all double quote and backslash characters with an added backslash.
+being filtered by a Python escape function that escapes all double quote and backslash characters with an added backslash.
 The python escaper e('py') is just one of the available escapers.
 Others are:

  1. e('java').
 This prefixes single and double quote characters with a backslash